Wraith (Zak-Del)

 Wraith (Zak-Del) is a fictional character appearing in American comic books published by Marvel Comics.
 Created by Javier Grillo-Marxuach and Kyle Hotz, Wraith first appears in the prologue of Annihilation: Conquest as a vision, with his first physical appearance being in Annihilation Conquest: Wraith #1.

+Zak-Del is a Kree whose father, Sim-Del, was killed by the Kree after he built a powerful source of light.
+He was subsequently adopted by the Nameless, a population of Kree who serve as the host of the parasitic Exolons.
+It is later revealed that the Exolons are a type of symbiote who were abandoned by their creator, Knull.

 Publication history

 Wraith first appeared in Annihilation: Conquest: Wraith #1 (2007) and was created by Javier Grillo-Marxuach and Kyle Hotz.
 Wraith returned in Donny Cates and Geoff Shaw's 2019 relaunch of Guardians of the Galaxy.

 Fictional character biography

-Wraith is the son of Kree scientist Sim-Del, who created a power source sufficient to "light an entire galaxy".
-The Kree banished him, but he continued his work, using the power source to turn a barren planetoid into a paradise.
-The Kree killed Sim-Del, his wife, and all traces of his work.
-However, his son, Zak-Del, was sent off on an escape ship.
-Zak-Del is later found and adopted by the Nameless, an offshoot of the Kree who were possessed by parasitic Exolons.
-Zak-Del becomes known as Wraith and seeks revenge against the Kree.
+Zak-Del is the son of Kree scientist Sim-Del, who created a power source sufficient to "light an entire galaxy".
+The Kree banish Sim-Del, but he continues his work, using the power source to turn a barren planetoid into a paradise.
+After Sim-Del is killed by Kree forces, Zak-Del is sent off on an escape ship.
+Zak-Del is later found and adopted by the Nameless, an offshoot of the Kree whose bodies were invaded by parasitic Exolons.
+Zak-Del is infected with the Exolon and swears revenge on the man who killed his parents.
+He defeats the leader of the Nameless, then steals their ship and polymorphic weapon for his cause.

-In Annihilation, Wraith is kidnapped by Ronan the Accuser, who seeks to harness his power and infects him with Phalanx.
-After escaping, Wraith enlists the help of Super-Skrull and Praxagora to battle the Phalanx and absorbs the Phalanx-infected Supreme Intelligence.
-Praxagora is later possessed by Ultron before Wraith uses the Exolon to purge him and the Phalanx-infected Kree.

-After Gamora kills Thanos in Infinity Wars, Wraith attends Thanos's funeral and witnesses Starfox showing all the guests a recording of Thanos stating that he uploaded his consciousness into a new body before his death.
-Wraith works with Starfox to find Knull, a deity who created the Klyntar and the Exolon, and remove the Exolon from his body.
-Knull mortally wounds Wraith, but he learns that Knull has an opposite, a god of light, and travels to Earth to tell Eddie Brock before dying.